distant-viewing/dvt/paper/paper.md

 meaningful results.
 Users call the command line by directly executing the Python module (e.g., "python -m dvt"), specifying the desired pipeline, and pointing to a video file or directory of images.
 The output data can be visualized using a local webserver.
-Figure 1 shows an example landing page with six annotated video files.
-Clicking on an image opens a video-specific page (Figure 2), which visualizes metadata about each cut.
+Figure 2 shows an example of the video visualization using a short video clip.
 While the command line interface is meant to be easy to run out-of-the-box, it also affords a high-level of customization through command line options.
 These are documented within the toolkit using the **argparse** package.
 It is also possible to